Ughuuu/Multiplayer-World/README.md

 Avatars can be 2d or 3d.
 It should ideally be character from games and could be customizable in form of look and movement.

-### Architecture
+## Architecture

-Since we need the world to be updated frequently, a Redis Cache would work best.
+Since we need the world to be updated frequently, holding everything in memory should be fastest.

 Then, since we either have the server function on browser or desktop, best option would be a websocket server.